Analysis of a Generalized Expectation-Maximization Algorithm for Gaussian Mixture Models: A Control Systems Perspective: Main Results

-\begin{rem} The convergence rates obtained for the \mbox{W-PB-GEM} algorithm are the same as those obtained for the PB-GEM algorithm.
-It is to be noted, however, that the update equations associated with the $\alpha$'s and the $\Sigma$'s cannot be arbitrarily changed because of the explicit constraints associated with them. \end{rem} \begin{rem} It is worth mentioning here that the convergence rates as obtained in~\eqref{eq:conv_rate_pb_gem} and~\eqref{eq:conv-w-pb-gem} are merely upper bounds, and do not shed any light on the transient behavior of the \mbox{PB-GEM} or \mbox{W-PB-GEM} algorithm -- see the inset of Figures~\ref{fig:pb-gem-2} and~\ref{fig:w-pb-gem-2}. \end{rem}
+\begin{remark} The convergence rates obtained for the \mbox{W-PB-GEM} algorithm are the same as those obtained for the PB-GEM algorithm.
+It is to be noted, however, that the update equations associated with the $\alpha$-s and the $\Sigma$-s cannot be arbitrarily changed because of the explicit constraints associated with them. \end{remark} \begin{remark} It is worth mentioning here that the convergence rates as obtained in~\eqref{eq:conv_rate_pb_gem} and~\eqref{eq:conv-w-pb-gem} are merely upper bounds, and, unfortunately, do not shed any light on the transient behavior of the \mbox{PB-GEM} or \mbox{W-PB-GEM} algorithm -- see the inset of Figures~\ref{fig:pb-gem-2} and~\ref{fig:w-pb-gem-2}. \end{remark}